-- 1. The students will understand the nuances in the History of Art and would be able to confidently speak about it - 2.
-The students will understand the History of Choreography from different perspectives. - 3.
-The students will be able to understand the different elements in the Choreography right from the text of Natya Sastra till the modern times and would be able to implement them in their own choreographies. - 4.
-The students will come to know about some of the great biographies the World has known.
+- 1. understand the nuances in the History of Art and would be able to confidently speak about it - 2. understand the History of Choreography from different perspectives. - 3. understand the different elements in the Choreography right from the text of Natya Sastra till the modern times and would be able to implement them in their own choreographies. - 4. know about some of the great biographies the World has known.

 Unit Description Topics 1 Evolution of Choreography Definition of Choreography History of Choreography Principles and Objectives of Choreography Bandhas in Natya Sastra 2 Subjects of Choreography 5.
 Selection of Subjects6.
 Musical Treatment of Subjects7.
-Past, present and future of Choreography 3 Dance Dramas and Film Choreography 8.
+Past, present and future of Choreography

+3 Dance Dramas and Film Choreography 8.
 Choreography in Indian Films9.
 Choreography in Classical based films10.
 Dance drama Traditions of India.
 4 Biographies 11.Biographies of famous Choreographers 12.Vedic period to modern age choreography